Ph.D. Award Contests and Fellowships

 The IBM Two-Year Worldwide PhD Fellowship for the academic years 2018-2019 and 2019-2020

-- Outside the US, fellowship recipients while in school will receive a competitive stipend for living expenses, travel and to attend conferences for the two academic years 2018-2019 and 2019-2020.
+Two-year IBM PhD Fellowships are awarded worldwide.
+A fellowship includes a stipend for two academic years (2021-2022 and 2022-2023).
+Outside the US, fellowship recipients while in school will receive a competitive stipend for living expenses, travel, and to attend conferences for the two academic years 2021-2022 and 2022-2023.
 Fellowship stipends vary by country.